ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

 generate deployment artifacts (RASC files) from BPM Studio projects.

-To do this you use the 'generate-rascs' docker entry point and provide volume mappings to the local environment or the source BPM Studio projects and target generated deployment artifacts folders.
+To do this you use the 'generate-rascs' docker entry point and provide volume mappings to the docker host environment for the source BPM Studio projects and target generated deployment artifacts folders.

+** The target generated deployment artifacts folders should be pre-created on the docker host environment with the appropriate permissions *before* the command is executed.
+Failure to do so can cause docker to create the folder automatically with incorrect permissions.

 Where the local environment is Linux, use the docker command:
   # Generate artifacts into the local environment folder